London is one of the best cities in the world! Not many people would argue about that.

 The Banqueting House is steeped in history and is the only remaining component of the Palace of Whitehall, the residence of English monarchs from 1530 to 1698.

-Discover the dramatic story of this revolutionary building and enjoy the jaw-dropping ceiling paintings of Rubens.
+Discover the dramatic story of this revolutionary building and enjoy the jaw-dropping ceiling paintings by Rubens.

 London by Night: Open Top Bus Tour – Duration: 1.5 hours